 Will any additional financial assistance be available to students who have different needs due to the pandemic?

 For students and families whose financial situations have changed due to the COVID-19 pandemic, Student Financial Services is available to discuss assistance that may be available.
 In addition, the university will ensure that all students have access to a laptop computer.

 In the event that the university needs to move to alternate operations again as a result of the pandemic and instruction is shifted to all remote, will tuition be reduced?

-No. We are working hard to plan the fall academic semester in a manner that meets Washington University’s high academic standards while also taking the measures necessary to enhance the safety of all members of our community.
+No. We are working hard to plan the spring academic semester in a manner that meets Washington University’s high academic standards while also taking the measures necessary to enhance the safety of all members of our community.
 The public health measures we must take mean that the semester will be different from anything we have seen before.
 What will not change, however, is the commitment of the Washington University faculty to provide students with a high-quality educational experience.
 Students will continue to receive academic instruction from Washington University faculty members, in person and/or online, and we will continue to provide academic support services and resources.
-Students enrolled in the fall semester will continue to earn academic credit and make progress toward completion of a Washington University degree.
+Students enrolled in the spring semester will continue to earn academic credit and make progress toward completion of a Washington University degree.
 The tuition assessed for the semester will be as previously announced.